What is the evidence for a meat-based diet?

 It’s this meat:brain self-reinforcing feedback loop that led Sapiens to rule the world.

-NOTE: this brings up valid questions and concerns regarding environmental impact and sustainability issues of humans eating a meat-based diet – I will be writing specifically about this in the near future – and I will publish these writings in my newsletter.
+NOTE: this brings up valid questions and concerns regarding environmental impact and sustainability issues of humans eating a meat-based diet.
+This is discussed in Meat Health Academy.

 Evidence for a Meat-Based Diet: 4.0 –